adoriasoft/ton_fungible_token/README.md

 7. Wrap transfer message in the owner wallet query.

+    *Important notice: wallet should contain at least 1 Gram.
+It will be used to pay the fees to access token contract and remaining Grams will be returned back.*

     interface example: *wallet.fif \<owner-wallet\> \<contract-addr\> \<seqno\> \<amount-grams\> -B \<body-cell\> \<query-output\>*

     ```bash